SQream/sqream_docs/reference/sql/sql_statements/utility_commands/shutdown_server.rst

    ::

-* Waiting for the statement queue to be cleared - the graceful shutdown waits for queries that have been compiled on the server to be cleared from the statement queue.
-During this time - start executing on other available servers.
+* Waits for any queries that depend on server being shut down to leave the statement queue.

-**Comment** - *The last bullet requires clarification.*

 Syntax
 ==========